1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1969 Dime

 The obverse shows Franklin D. Roosevelt’s profile facing left, depicted in Sinnock’s simplified style with smooth, classical contours.
-“LIBERTY” curves along the left edge, placed in front of the president’s portrait.
-The motto “IN GOD WE TRUST” is inscribed in smaller text beneath Roosevelt’s chin.
+“LIBERTY” curves along the left edge, placed in front of the president’s portrait, and the motto “IN GOD WE TRUST” is inscribed in smaller text beneath Roosevelt’s chin.

-The date “1969” is located at the bottom right.
-Philadelphia coins from this year bear no mint mark, while Denver strikes display a “D” above the date, and San Francisco proofs show an “S” in the same position.
-The designer’s initials “JS” are visible at the truncation of the neck.
+The date “1969” sits at the bottom right.
+Philadelphia coins from this year bear no mint mark, Denver strikes display a “D” above the date, and San Francisco proofs show an “S” in the same position.
+The designer’s initials “JS” appear at the truncation of the neck — the same initials that sparked controversy when the coin debuted in 1946.

 The Reverse of the 1969 Dime